1 Development of PMP and ACP

 PMP vs ACP is a kind of traditional model vs a new model.

 Similarities of PMP and ACP

-In each iteration cycle, specific agile methods have daily standup meeting, burn out chart, Kanban monitoring, release planning, etc., which do not conflict with the definition of start-up, planning, implementation, monitoring, and closure of five process groups in PMP, In fact, these measures of agile project management can be seen as a miniature version of the implementation of the five process groups of PMP project life cycle.
-The difference is that the iteration cycle of agile project management is very short, and many standardized and formal project management process systems are cut during the process of implementation.
+In each iteration cycle, specific agile methods have daily standup meetings, burn-out charts, Kanban monitoring, release planning, etc., which do not conflict with the definition of start-up, planning, implementation, monitoring, and closure of five process groups in PMP, In fact, these measures of agile project management can be visible as a miniature version of the implementation of the five process groups of PMP project life cycle.
+The difference is that the iteration cycle of agile project management is very short, and many standardized and formal project management process systems are trim during the process of implementation.

 1. Different management methods are suitable for different types of projects, Scrum is more suitable for unknown, unknowable, or constantly changing projects;

-2. Traditional management mode is like planned economy system, Scrum is like market economy system;
+2. Traditional management mode is like a planned economy system, Scrum is like a market economy system;

 3. ACP greatly shortens the feedback loop between users and developers, expected goals and implementation status, investment and return on investment;